 Steven Meier, MD is the Director of the Center for Progressive Sports Medicine & Orthopedic Surgery.
-His team of orthopedic surgeons and support staff of nurses are well versed in the ligaments of the knee joint and have performed numerous corrective surgeries on them.
+His team of orthopedic surgeons and support staff of nurses are well versed in the ligaments of the leg hinge joint and have performed numerous corrective surgeries on them.

 The Anatomy of Knee Ligament Injuries

 The knee is one of the most commonly injured joints in the body.
-As the largest joint in the body, the knee marks the junction of the lower end of the thighbone (femur), the upper end of the shinbone (tibia), and the kneecap (patella).
-The knee joint is kept stable with the help of four large ligaments, which connect the bones and brace the joint against abnormal types of motion.
-Another important structure of the knee is the meniscus.
+As the largest joint in the body, the knee marks the junction of the lower thighbone (femur), the upper shinbone (tibia), and the kneecap (patella).
+The leg hinge joint is kept stable with the help of four large ligaments, which connect the bones and brace the joint against abnormal types of motion.
+Another important structure of the leg hinge joint is the meniscus.
 The meniscus is soft cartilage between the femur and tibia, and it cushions the knee acts as a shock absorber during motion.

 The following are the four major ligaments that stabilize the knee:

 - ACL (anterior cruciate ligament)

 - MCL (medial collateral ligament)